 Anadi made what I feel were several 'goofy' comments in The Human Buddha

 .
 Namely, he makes awfully short shrift of Dzogchen, saying it is ‘only’ the state of presence, based solely on his short stay with two Dzogchen teachers, and also dispenses with vipassana, based on relatively short immersion in those teachings as well.
 I am not extremely impressed with his understanding of either of them.
 He does rightly point out, however, that one can engage in mindfulness for a long time, for instance, without awakening the true observer, and he teaches how to avoid that.
 But in true vipassana, they have already mapped that out long ago.
 You observe and are mindful for a time, and insight at some point spontaneously ignites.
 Then you go deeper, through various meditative or insight jhanas or absorptions.
 Anadi also talks of receiving ‘revelatory guidance’, from some version of his own soul or universal soul.
 I don't have a big problem with that, except that he mentions that his guidance told him that Bhagwan Rajneesh and Chogyam Trungpa had realized the ultimate state, but just couldn't live it.
 I found that rather questionable guidance, if you look at the facts.
 Trungpa did a lot of good, but became an alcoholic, supposedly due to his bad car accident that left him with pain.
 My Japanese accupuncturist used to treat him, however, and I said to him, 'you know, everyone talks about Rimpoche being a sort of crazy-wise adept."
 He answered, 'that's bull---t, he was an alcoholic, we used to drink together in my office, and he liked blond girls with big boobs."
-Poor old persecuted Rajneesh was an impotent would-be tantric who had condom dispensors placed in every room at his ashram in Oregon.
-While the adults were away having their fun, five and six year old kids were having sex.
-I read a transcript of a six year old girl upset because this little boy wouldn't make love to her!
+Two pictures are painted of Rajneesh.
+One is of a persecuted spiritual innovator, poisoned by the U.S. government while he was heroically trying to introduce a new life-positive teaching in the West.
+According to others, he was an impotent tantric mezmerizer who had condom dispensors placed in every room at his ashram in Oregon; while the adults were away having their fun, five and six year old kids were having sex.
+A transcript reads that a six year old girl was upset because this little boy wouldn't make love to her!
 Broken relationships, broken lives, drug dealing and murder were the fruits of Rajneesh's reign.
-So, again, that raises a red flag to me regarding the 'guidance' anadi speaks about.
+So, again, while I in fact do like much of what Osho wrote, overall that raises a warning flag to me regarding him and also the guidance anadi speaks about.

 Then, in book of enlightenment